 The scientific method is the method that underlies psychology, as well as the other scientific fields.
 This method is the way of discovering and modifying information on the world around us based on scientific principles and processes.

-The use of the scientific method distinguishes psychology from other disciplines, like philosophy, which don't necessarily use that type of process.
+The use of the scientific method distinguishes psychology from other disciplines, like philosophy, which doesn't necessarily use that type of process.

 There are several different terms used in the scientific method that describe the qualities of scientific research.
 Understanding these terms will help you understand the principles and processes of science.